Deck Piers and Footings

 In fact, the shape should be the exact opposite.
 The bottom 25 percent of the pier hole should be larger than the top.
-As the frost drives deeper into the soil and tries to force the pier upwards, the flared base acts like the head of a screw or nail.
+As the frost drives deeper into the soil and tries to force the pier upwards, the flared base acts as a wedge anchor.
 For the pier to lift upwards the enlarged base would have to tear through the frozen soil.
 This is highly unlikely.
 The larger diameter base also helps spread the concentrated load over an even greater area.

 Be sure to include two or three pieces of vertical reinforcing steel in the concrete as you pour the pier.
 This low-cost item adds enormous strength to piers that are taller than 30 inches.
 Long concrete piers poured on hillsides are subject to lateral or sideways soil pressure as the soil creeps downhill over time.
 The steel will help prevent the pier from cracking in two from this pressure.

 CLICK or TAP HERE to get FREE quotes from local companies who can install a deck for you.